oscar-system/oscar-website/community.md

 All Software developed for the OSCAR project is available on [GitHub](https://github.com/oscar-system).

-Contributions are welcome.
+Contributions are always welcome.
 If you want to contribute to OSCAR, you can simply fork the repository you want to contribute to and provide a pull request.
 We recommend that you also (or possibly beforehand) get in touch with us to avoid duplication of efforts; we'll also be happy to talk with you about design decisions, help you figure out how to do things, etc.

 Here is a list of all official repositories of the OSCAR project:

+* [Oscar.jl](https://github.com/oscar-system/Oscar.jl) - The main OSCAR repository
 * [AbstractAlgebra.jl](https://github.com/Nemocas/AbstractAlgebra.jl) - Generic abstract algebra and abstract type definitions
 * [GAP.jl](https://github.com/oscar-system/GAP.jl/) - GAP 4 to Julia bidirectional interface
 * [GroebnerBasis.jl](https://github.com/ederc/GroebnerBasis.jl) - Christian Eder's Groebner basis project
 * [Hecke.jl](https://github.com/thofma/Hecke.jl) - Algebraic number theory
 * [HomalgProject.jl](https://github.com/homalg-project/HomalgProject.jl) - The homalg project compatibility package for Julia
 * [Nemo.jl](https://github.com/Nemocas/Nemo.jl) - Wrappers of Flint/Arb/Antic C libraries
-* [Oscar.jl](https://github.com/oscar-system/Oscar.jl) - The OSCAR Julia interface
 * [Polymake.jl](https://github.com/oscar-system/Polymake.jl) - Polymake interface
 * [Singular.jl](https://github.com/oscar-system/Singular.jl) - Singular interface